CHTC/chtc-website-source/file-avail-largedata.md

 will be used it the future, it should be deleted from and copied back at a later date.
 Files can be taken off of `/staging` using similar mechanisms as uploaded files (as above).

-# 3. Using Staged Files in a Job

-As shown above, the staging directory for large data is `/staging/username`.
-All interaction with files in this location should occur within your job's main executable.

-## A. Accessing Large Input Files

 To use large data placed in the `/staging` location, add commands to your job executable that copy input